Fetish fashion takes over the Berlin underground

 Around 600 people showed up for “Underground Catwalk”, a ticketed show during Berlin Fashion Week that took place entirely on a train running underneath the city.

 “Because of the special location, models pretty much walk across people’s laps.
-There’s loud music blasting, it’s pretty wild and colourful,” event director Alexander van Hessen told Reuters.
+There’s loud music blasting, it’s pretty wild and colorful,” event director Alexander van Hessen told Reuters.

 Micaela Schaefer, a German reality TV star known for her self-professed ‘fabric allergy’ and near-nude appearances, made tabloid headlines by performing in the show as a burlesque Marilyn Monroe in a costume made entirely of artificial blonde hair.